b1f6c1c4/hub-sync/README.md

 # Update your antediluvian io.js fork to the latest nodejs:
 hub-sync io.js # name doesn't need to match exactly hub-sync io.js nodejs/node # but you MUST specify the repo if you want to sync to the upstream of upstream
+# Create a new branch
+hub-sync -c ... ...
+# Do it even if not fast-forward (EXTREMELY DANGEROUS)
+hub-sync -f ... ...
+# Delete a branch (EXTREMELY EXTREMELY DANGEROUS)
+hub-sync --delete ... ...
 ```

+## Important notice

+There is **NO SAFETY NET** at all for `-f|--force` and `-d|--delete`.
+**YOU MAY LOSE ALL YOUR DATA IMMEDIATELY** if not used properly.
+Neither Github nor the author of `hub-sync` will be responsible for your loss.
+USE AT YOUR OWN RISK.
+REFER TO THE LICENSE FOR LEGAL ISSUE.

 ## Why